 Eat at a local restaurant – Well, your meal won’t be free – but the kids can eat free if you follow our handy guide.
 Be sure to tell us of any non-chain, locally-owned establishment that isn’t listed!

 Take A Hike – If you’re hiking outside the Georgia State Park system, most hikes are free.
+(Georgia State Parks charge a $5 parking fee.)
 Click through to see 125 fun hikes, all under 2 miles.
+And check out our 52 Hike Challenge for Kids in Atlanta and North Georgia.

 Visit a Skate Park - If you’re bold enough, then bring the skateboard, helmet, and ….first aid kit (?) and head for one of the skate parks around Atlanta.
 The Old Fourth Ward Skate Park off the Atlanta Beltline is one of our favorites.
 If you’re not so brave (like me) then venture to a skate park as a spectator.